 Products and Packaging

-Our Universal Studios Home Entertainment (USHE) division has been active in this effort.
-In 2007 USHE conducted a carbon footprint analysis of our single-disc products.
+NBCUniversal’s commitment to reduce carbon emissions and lessen our environmental footprint focuses on all parts our business, including the physical products we produce.
+Our Universal Pictures Home Entertainment (UPHE) division has been active in this effort.
+In 2007, UPHE conducted a carbon footprint analysis of our single-disc products.
 This helped us identify the areas of our supply chain that have the biggest impact on CO2 emissions and the environment.
 As a result, many of our products have been redesigned to use more material made from recycled content and less material overall.

 We’re proud of the progress toward sustainability we’ve made with our products and packaging.
 Here are some highlights:

 - We’ve increased minimum order quantities for replenishment orders, which reduces their per unit transportation carbon footprint.